by Garrick Dee

 Dead skin cells block and clog up hair follicles.
 It forces hair to grow sideways and not straight up.

 Shaving too close may also result in ingrown hair.
-Cutting hair follicles too close increases the risk of it growing under skin.
+Cutting hair follicles too close increases the risk of it growing under the skin.

 Wearing tight jeans can also lead to ingrown hair because of the friction and pressure it puts on hair follicles to curl back instead of growing upwards.